ARTWORK | PROJECTS | TIMELINE / BIO | CONTACT / SHOP

 I did not set out to become an art collector.
 I simply needed an inspiring beacon of art.

 I recall the sense of purpose and thrill when I purchased 100 Billion Suns, 2011 and All the Dead Stars, 2012 by Katie Paterson.
-At the time (2012) I did not want these works as much as I felt that needed them - works by an artist who for me defiened the best aspects of contemporary art, as a reality that I still wanted to be part of.
+At the time (2012) I did not want these works as much as I felt that I needed them - works by an artist who for me defiened the best aspects of contemporary art, as a reality that I still wanted to be part of.

 I had to learn the importance of art confrontation - i.e. being challenged by art.
 This has encouraged me to acquire further works that would equally challenge and support me.
 The art works engage with reality in a conceptual, physical, spiritual manner and their aesthetic is informed by their own process.
 At times there is a personal connection between these artists and myself.